Holistic Support for Your Dog or Cat's Eyes & Ears

-Cataracts often require surgery, though the timing of the surgery may or may not be urgent.
-When a younger dog develops cataracts it is typically due to congenital issues and the cataracts often progress more rapidly requiring surgery sooner rather than later.
+Cataracts may require surgery, though the timing of the surgery may or may not be urgent.
+When a younger dog develops cataracts it is typically due to congenital reasons.
+In this circumstance, the cataracts may progress more rapidly requiring surgery sooner rather than later.
 This is also true for cataracts caused by diabetes.

 If a cat's eyes are watering and producing a thick whitish discharge, feline herpes may be the cause.
 The inside lining of the eyelids become inflamed, and shallow, painful ulcers develop.
-The eyewashes containing eyebright mentioned above can assist in cleansing and soothing the eye.
+The eyewashes containing eyebright mentioned above can assist in cleansing the eye.

 Progressive Retinal Atrophy

 This condition involves a shrinking or degeneration of the retina of the eye.
 Progressive Retinal Atrophy (PRA) is more common in dogs.
 PRA may develop slowly – initially resulting in night blindness.
-If you notice your companion hesitating to go outside at night or down a darkened hall or stairway, suspect vision problems and see a veterinarian.
+If you notice your companion hesitating to go outside at night or down a darkened hall or stairway, suspect vision difficulties and see a veterinarian.

 In cats this disease is most commonly related to Taurine deficiency, which is now less troublesome than previously, as all commercially available cat foods are now formulated with added Taurine.
 Raw diets that include organ meats provide the most natural source of Taurine.
 For those feeding a home-prepared diet, Taurine supplementation can be important.
 Taurine is readily available at health food and vitamin stores.
 Cats can receive up to 500 mg. or more per day.